Azubuike leads No. 3 KU to 60-53 win over No. 16 W Virginia

 BIG PICTURE

-West Virginia’s only other loss this season came St. John’s in early December, so coach Bob Huggins’ team came into Lawrence with a bunch of momentum.
-And while the Mountaineers carried that through a bruising first half, they seemed to wilt the minute they emerged from the locker room for the final 20 minutes.
+West Virginia’s only other loss this season came St. John’s in early December, so Huggins’ team came into Lawrence with a bunch of momentum.
+And while the Mountaineers carried that through a bruising first half, they struggled to find another offensive option when the Jayhawks prevented Tshiebwe from getting any looks the final 20 minutes.

 UP NEXT